SynteLang/SynteLang/README.md

 <a name="ao"></a>
 ## Arithmetic operations
 An operand may be added in a listing of the form a/b or a\*b where a and b are valid numbers and the result is division and multiplication respectively.
-For example: typing
+For example, typing:
 >
 	in 2/3
 will result in